mcohen01/node-quickbooks/README.md

 __Arguments__

 * `object` - The persistent Item, including Id and SyncToken fields
+  * `doNotUpdateAccountOnTxns` - _(bool)_ Optional property on the Item object that supresses updating the income or expense account on any existing transactions associated with this Item object.
+Value is compared using .toString(), so `true`/`false` must be used (vs other truthy/falsy values like 0 or 1).
 * `callback` - Callback function which is called with any error and the updated Item